 Texts are ordered by Recommendation (alphanumeric).
 A double numbered Recommendation will appear once.
 A Recommendation that was followed by other study groups will appear only under the study group that consented or determined it.

-Note – The last meeting in this report refers to 23 March 2016.
-An addendum to this report will be provided that will update the information contained herein from the final SG17 meeting 29 August – 7 September 2016.
+Note – The last meeting in this report refers to 7 September 2016..

 The list of Recommendations deleted by Study Group 17 during the study period is found in Table 9.
 Texts are ordered by Recommendation (alphanumeric).
 A double numbered Recommendation will appear once.